Perfect Competition

 Profit Maximization: P = MC

-In a competitive market, selling one more bushel adds exactly the market price to revenue.
-So MR = P. The profit-maximizing rule MR = MC simplifies to P = MC.
-Find where the market price line intersects the marginal cost curve.
-That intersection tells you the optimal quantity.
+In a competitive market, each extra bushel sold adds exactly the market price to your income.
+Therefore, MR = P. And because the rule for maximizing profit is MR = MC, this simplifies to P = MC.
+You locate where the market price line crosses the marginal cost line and where they meet is the best amount to make.

-Try shifting market demand or supply on the graph and watch how the equilibrium price moves.
-The firm's output adjusts automatically to wherever P = MC lands on its cost curve.
+Move the demand or supply line on the graph and observe how the market price changes.
+The business's production will adjust automatically to where P = MC falls on their cost line.

 Short-Run Profit and Loss

-Three scenarios play out in the short run, and which one applies depends entirely on where the market price lands relative to the firm's cost curves.
+In the short term, three outcomes are possible, and which one happens depends completely on where the market price is in relation to the business's cost lines.

 The Shutdown Condition

-On the 2018 AP Micro exam, a question gave students AVC = $12 and price = $10 and asked whether the firm should operate.
-If you wrote "yes, because the firm should always produce in the short run," that was zero points.
+On the 2018 AP Micro exam, a question gave an AVC of $12 and a price of $10 and asked whether the company should continue.
+Answering "yes, because the firm should always produce in the short run" would get you no credit.
+You must compare the price to the AVC, and can't simply assume the firm will keep going.

 Long-Run Equilibrium

-When firms earn economic profit, outsiders notice.
-New entrants flood the market, supply increases, and the market price falls.
-Profits shrink.
-Entry keeps going until there's nothing extra to attract newcomers.
+When companies are making an economic profit, people from outside the industry notice.
+New companies enter the market, increasing the supply and pushing the market price down.
+Profits get smaller, and more new businesses enter until there's nothing extra to attract them.

-When firms are losing money, the weakest ones exit.
-Supply decreases.
-The market price rises, and losses shrink for whoever remains.
-Exit continues until the surviving firms break even.
+When companies are losing money, the weakest ones leave.
+Supply goes down, the market price rises, and the losses shrink for those remaining.
+This exiting continues until the companies that survive are just breaking even.

-That "zero" confuses people who haven't studied economics before.
-Zero economic profit doesn't mean the business is failing.
-It means owners earn exactly what they'd earn in their next best alternative — their opportunity cost of capital and time.
-A firm reporting zero economic profit could easily be posting $2 million in accounting profit.
-The business is healthy.
-It's just not earning anything above what's needed to keep resources invested here rather than elsewhere.
+That "zero" can confuse those new to economics.
+Zero economic profit doesn't mean the business is doing badly.
+It means the owners are earning what they could earn in their next best option, the opportunity cost of their capital and time.
+A business with zero economic profit could easily be showing $2 million in accounting profit.
+It's a perfectly fine business, just not making anything more than what it would earn if it moved its resources somewhere else.

 Efficiency in Perfect Competition

-Perfect competition delivers two efficiency outcomes that no other market structure can match in the long run.
-This is why the model matters even though no real market is perfectly competitive.
+Perfect competition achieves two types of efficiency that no other market structure can match in the long run, and that's why the model is important, even though no real market is perfectly competitive.

-Allocative efficiency means P = MC.
-The price consumers pay for the last unit produced equals the marginal cost of making it.
-Resources flow exactly where consumers value them most.
-You cannot reshuffle production to make anyone better off without making someone else worse off.
+Allocative efficiency happens when P = MC - the price consumers pay for the last unit is equal to the marginal cost of making it.
+Resources go exactly to where consumers value them the most, and you can't change production without making someone worse off.

-Productive efficiency means every firm produces at the lowest point on its ATC curve.
-Nothing wasted.
-Output gets made at the lowest possible cost per unit.
+Productive efficiency means each company produces at the lowest point on its ATC curve.
+Nothing is wasted and output is made at the lowest possible cost per unit.

-When your AP textbook says a monopoly creates deadweight loss or that monopolistic competition leads to "excess capacity," the measuring stick is always perfect competition.
-Every other market structure — monopoly, oligopoly, monopolistic competition — falls short of at least one of these benchmarks in specific, measurable ways.
-That's not a minor academic distinction.
-It's the foundation of antitrust policy, regulatory economics, and most of the second half of AP Microeconomics.
+When your AP textbook says a monopoly creates deadweight loss or monopolistic competition leads to "excess capacity," perfect competition is the standard being used.
+Every other market structure falls short of at least one of these standards in ways we can measure.
+And this isn't a small academic detail; it's the basis for antitrust laws, regulatory economics and the bulk of the second half of AP Microeconomics.

 Worked Example